-Much of my work focuses on understanding the process by which episodic memory is encoded within the mammalian brain - in particular, the hippocampus - and discovering new ways to detect, manipulate and even restore those memory codes within the context of diseases and disorders that alter or impair the normal encoding process.
-I have a background that ranges from in vitro electrophysiology of rodent hippocampus to in vivo study of neuronal patterns of activity underlying memory in nonhuman primates and humans.
-I also teach a science communication course focusing on public outreach utilizing social media and interpretation of science for the public.
+Much of my work focuses on understanding the process by which memory is encoded within the mammalian brain - in particular, the hippocampus.
+My research is discovering new ways to detect, manipulate and even restore those memory codes in human patients suffering from diseases and disorders that alter or impair the normal memory storage process.
+I have a background that ranges from in vitro electrophysiology of hippocampus, to in vivo study of neuronal patterns of activity underlying memory in rodents, nonhuman primates and humans.
+I work closely with Neurologists and Neurosurgeons in studying memory to develop a prosthetic system for restoration of human memory.
+I teach in several of the Neuroscience and Biomedical Graduate school courses, including a science communication course focusing on interpretation of science for public outreach.

 Educational Program Involvement